microsoft/MixedRealityToolkit-Unity/Documentation/EyeTracking/EyeTracking_ExamplesOverview.md

 ![Sample screenshot from the ET target select scene](../Images/EyeTracking/mrtk_et_targetselect.png)

-You should notice a small semitransparent circle at the center of your Game view.
+You should notice a small semitransparent circle at the center of your game view.
-This acts as an indicator of your _simulated eye gaze_.
+This acts as an indicator (cursor) of your _simulated eye gaze_:
-You can move it by pressing down the _right mouse button_ and move the mouse.
+Simply press down the _right mouse button_ and move the mouse to change its position.
-When the cursor is hovering over the gems, you will notice that the cursor will snap to the center of the currently looked at gem.
+When the cursor is hovering over the gems, you will notice that it will snap to the center of the currently looked at gem.
 This is a great way to test if events are triggered as expected when _"looking"_ at a target.
-Please beware though that the _simulated eye gaze_ via mouse control is a rather poor supplement to our rapid and unintentional eye movements.
+Please beware that the _simulated eye gaze_ via mouse control is a rather poor supplement to our rapid and unintentional eye movements.
-It's great for testing the basic functionality though before iterating on the design by deploying it to the HoloLens 2 device.
+It is great for testing the basic functionality though before iterating on the design by deploying it to the HoloLens 2 device.
-Coming back to our sample scene: The gem rotates as long as being looked at and can be destroyed by "looking" at it and ...
+Coming back to our eye tracking sample scene: The gem rotates as long as being looked at and can be destroyed by "looking" at it and ...
 - Pressing _Enter_ (which simulates saying "select")
 - Actually saying _"select"_ into your microphone
 - While pressing _Space_ to show the simulated hand input, click the left mouse button to perform a simulated pinch